Assad's ghost militia strikes fear into Syria revolt

 The massacres - and the increasing risk of being assassinated by rebels - have also put off many Sunnis, although their pay at one point reached $100 a day, a fortune in a country where average salaries are $200 to $300 a month.

-"The shabbiha have become a localized Alawite militia present mostly in mixed areas.
-Their mission is to terrorize the civilian population and conduct ethnic cleansing," said a diplomat.
+"The shabbiha have become a localised Alawite militia present mostly in mixed areas.
+Their mission is to terrorise the civilian population and conduct ethnic cleansing," said a diplomat.

 Activists say the drive to recruit, arm and train shabbiha from the Alawite villages, many as young as 15 years old, increased as more Sunnis abandoned the militia.